 2. What is the HIPAA Security Rule?

 Understand the Security Rule.
 The HIPAA Security Rule is an implementation of the Privacy Rule.
 The rule creates national standards to safeguard health information in electronic form, whether an organization is producing, receiving, sending, or storing it.

-It requires the adoption of “reasonable and appropriate” technical, physical, and administrative safeguards, organizations can protect the security, integrity, and confidentiality of ePHI in a HIPAA-compliant manner.
+It requires the adoption of “reasonable and appropriate” technical, physical, and administrative safeguards, so organizations can protect the security, integrity, and confidentiality of ePHI in a HIPAA-compliant manner.
 The easiest way to achieve compliance with the security rule is to research HIPAA-Compliant website hosting providers.

 3. Do I need SSL certificate encryption (TLS)?